stacks-network/docs/src/pages/write-smart-contracts/values.md

 ## Introduction

-The Clarity language makes use of a strong static [type system](https://docs.blockstack.org/references/language-clarity#clarity-type-system).
+The Clarity language makes use of a strong static [type system](/references/language-clarity#clarity-type-system).
 This simply means that every function defined in Clarity expects arguments of specific types, and that a failure to provide properly typed arguments will result in your code failing to compile, or your contract call transactions failing prior to execution.

 In order to build web applications that interact with Clarity contracts, you will need to learn how to construct and use `ClarityValue` objects.
 The [@stacks/transactions](https://github.com/blockstack/stacks.js/tree/master/packages/transactions) library makes this easy, as we will demonstrate below.

 ## Clarity Types

-Values in Clarity can have the following types:

-- `(tuple (key-name-0 key-type-0) (key-name-1 key-type-1) ...)` - a typed tuple with named fields.
-- `(list max-len entry-type)` - a list of maximum length max-len, with entries of type entry-type
-- `(response ok-type err-type)` - object used by public functions to commit their changes or abort.
-May be returned or used by other functions as well, however, only public functions have the commit/abort behavior.
-- `(optional some-type)` - an option type for objects that can either be (some value) or none
-- `(buff max-len)` - byte buffer or maximum length max-len.
-- `(string-ascii max-len)` - ASCII string of maximum length max-len
-- `(string-utf8 max-len)` - UTF-8 string of maximum length max-len
-- `principal` - object representing a principal (whether a contract principal or standard principal).
-- `bool` - boolean value (true or false)
-- `int` - signed 128-bit integer
-- `uint` - unsigned 128-bit integer
+Please see the following page for information on Clarity Types:

+[@page-reference | inline]
+| /references/language-types

 ## Constructing Clarity Values and accessing their data